rcode5/mojo_magick/README.md

 ==========

 MojoMagick is a "dog simple, do very little" image library.
-It is basically a couple of stateless module methods that make it somewhat more convenient than calling ImageScience by hand.
+It is basically a couple of stateless module methods that make it somewhat more convenient than calling ImageMagick by hand.

-The main reason to use MojoMagick is that you should consolidate your ImageScience calls into one place, so why not do it here?
+The main reason to use MojoMagick is that you should consolidate your ImageMagick calls into one place, so why not do it here?
 If you improve on this tool, send me the patch.

 This tool came about because I wanted a fast, simple, lightweight, nothing-goes-wrong-with-it-